taliajmallo/rpgs/campaigns/Triplets/charsheet.md

 - Duration: Instant
 - Prerequisite Charms: None
 - The smooth tongue of the Abyssal can make any deal sound appealing.
 She makes a bargain action using (Charisma or Manipulation + Bureaucracy), which gains (Essence or 3, whichever is higher) bonus dice.
+#### Sheathed Blade Negotiation Technique
+- Cost: 3m; Mins: Bureaucracy 1, Essence 1
+- Type: Supplemental
+- Keywords: None
+- Duration: Instant
+- Prerequisite Charms: Alluring Eloquence Method
+- The threat of death is but a tool in the arsenal of any well-equipped diplomat.
+This Charm enhances a threaten action made with any Ability, preventing any characters from developing negative Intimacies towards the Abyssal due to her threats.
+At worst, she will be perceived as demonstrating a tendency towards cold and rational realpolitik.
+- Using this Charm during formal negotiations or similar situations to make threats on behalf of an organization also allows the Abyssal to roll her threaten action using (Charisma or Manipulation + Bureaucracy).
 #### The Villain You Know
 - Cost: 2m; Mins: Bureaucracy 3, Essence 1
 - Type: Supplemental